 This collection has both reference and circulating materials to assist students in selecting and applying to colleges.
 The collection includes information on financial aid.
 Also contained in this section are Adult Education materials, including GED preparation books, and test preparation guides for standardized exams like the SAT, NYS Regent’s Exams and the GRE.
 This collection is located on the first floor of the Main Library, to the left-hand side of the rear staircase.

 Troy Public Library has been a Federal Depository Library since 1869.
 Since 1979 the collection has been developed in cooperation with Rensselaer Polytechnic Institute according to the guidelines of a selective housing agreement.

 The Internet is a global network of computers, which offers unlimited information of every kind, both educational and recreational.
 The Troy Public Library seeks to provide access to this vast resource in keeping with its mission of making information available to the community.
 The Troy Public Library, however, does not monitor the Internet and cannot guarantee the validity or accuracy of information found on the Internet.
 Library patrons are advised to exercise judgment and discrimination when evaluating the usefulness and reliability of material found on the Internet.

-A number of popular New York State and Federal tax forms and instruction booklets are available at the library.
+A number of popular New York State and Federal tax forms are available at the library.
 Additional tax forms and publications in the form of .pdf files are available for printing through the Web sites of the New York State Department of Taxation and Finance and the U.S. Internal Revenue Service.
 The printing of .pdf files requires Adobe Reader which can be downloaded to a computer for free from the Web site of Adobe Systems Incorporated

 - U.S. Internal Revenue Service